4. Logging in

 4.2.
 Using FileZilla and DUO

-If you use FileZilla (Windows users) for files transfer you will need to change your login type to interactive in FileZilla Site Manger settings.
-For exact instructions please see Filezilla Site Manger
+If you use FileZilla (Windows users) for files transfer you will need to change your login type to interactive in FileZilla Site Manager settings.
+For exact instructions please see Filezilla Site Manager

 FileZilla with SSH keys